“Pregnancy and Postnatal Exercise Expert, Wendy Powell”. Having been quoted as such as pretty often *bows* I was thinking about what it really meant.

-I really enjoyed hosting a pregnancy / postnatal exercise and nutrition live Q+A on babyexpert.com today!
+I really enjoyed hosting a pregnancy / postnatal exercise and nutrition live Q+A on babyexpert.com (now Made for Mums) today!
 Questions included pelvic floor and post c -section tummy worries (‘is it EVER coming back?!’), as well as PCOS pre-conception fitness concerns and pregnancy weight control with diabetes.

 Other experts asked to host chats on babyexpert.com include Zita West, the fertility guru, and so I was flattered to be in such great company!
 But it also got me thinking about the term ‘expert’, how it is used so sparingly (especially on the web) and the responsibility that goes with that label.